Reconstruction of a historic island enhances the Mississippi River’s ecological function, restores habitat and provides unique river access.

 MWMO Funding: $1.5 million

-Partners: Minneapolis Park and Recreation Board; Minneapolis Parks Foundation
+Partners: Barr Engineering; Landbridge Ecological; Metropolitan Council; Minneapolis Park and Recreation Board; Minneapolis Parks Foundation; Veit

-When completed, the restored island will stretch from the northern edge of the Scherer site to just south of the Plymouth Avenue Bridge.
-The iconic Boom Island Lighthouse will become a part of Halls’ Island.
-The channel between the island and the Scherer site will be approximately 120 feet to 150 feet wide and 6 feet deep, depending on river conditions.
+The restored island stretches from the northern edge of the Scherer site to just south of the Plymouth Avenue Bridge.
+The iconic Boom Island Lighthouse has become a part of Halls’ Island.
+The channel between the island and the Scherer Site is approximately 120 feet to 150 feet wide and 6 feet deep (depending on river conditions).

 Learn More: MPRB Project Page